-Belsky, Weinberg & Horowitz is proud to host an annual scholarship aimed to help students obtain a higher education.
+Belsky, Weinberg & Horowitz, LLC is proud to host an annual scholarship aimed to help students obtain a higher education.
 The Fall 2019 submission period just came to a close, and we were humbled by the applications we received.
 Thank you to every student who applied!

 We’re pleased to announce we’ve chosen a winner.